jeanremy/favicon-photoshop-script/readme.md

-#Photoshop plugin to create favicon#
+#Photoshop script to create favicon#

 *How to use*:
 -	Open a vectorial graphic.